wad4444/WCS/docs/docs/skills/create-a-skill.md

 </TabItem>
 </Tabs>

-Here is how *simple* you create a whole new ability!
+Here is how *simple* it is to create a whole new ability!
 Worth to mention, this is where you get first *syntactical difference* between typescript and luau. *Here* is where you can view all [*syntactical differences*](../extras/differences).